 The Board of Trustees of the Wood Library-Museum created the Wood Library-Museum Fellowship in Anesthesiology to provide recipients with financial support for up to two weeks of scholarly and historical research at the Wood Library-Museum pertaining to the specialty of anesthesiology.
 Applications are invited from anesthesiologists, residents in training in anesthesiology, physicians in other disciplines, historians, graduate students of the history of medicine and other individuals with a developed interest in the history of anesthesia or library and museum research.
-For further information, contact the Librarian at the Wood Library-Museum.
+For further information, contact the Director at the Wood Library-Museum.

 Among the four awardees, Dr. Melissa Coleman has been designated the 2013 Rod Calverley Fellow, given in memory of the late Roderick K. Calverley M.D. who had been a strong advocate of studies of anesthesia history and initiated the Paul M. Wood Fellowship.

 Dr. Lu Wang Adams, Anesthesiology Resident, Wake Forest School of Medicine.